-Figure 1): Adriatic Sea, Alboran Sea and the Sicily Channel/Tunisian Plateau areas.
+The current third phase focuses on the spatial planning and evaluation of three priority areas (see Table 1 and Figure 1): Adriatic Sea, Alboran Sea and the Sicily Channel/Tunisian Plateau areas.
 The two adjacent sites within the Sicily Channel/Tunisian plateau will be dealt with in joint meetings and working groups to maximize the effectiveness in the broader area.
-The process in the Alboran Sea benefits from initial preparatory work and a stakeholder meeting in 2011 conducted during the second project phase.
-The RAC/SPA is currently starting to prepare meetings with the representatives of the neighbouring countries to these three sites, in order to present the proposed process and to discuss the feasibility of setting up multilateral working groups.
+The process in the Alboran

+Sea benefits from initial preparatory work and a stakeholder meeting in 2011 conducted during the second pro ject ph ase.
+The R AC/SPA is currently st arting to prep are meetings with the representatives of the neighboring countries to these three sites, in order to present the proposed process and to discuss the feasibility of setting up multilateral working groups.

 A wealth of biological and environmental data is available for the above-mentioned areas, based on long-term research and exploration efforts made by several countries.
-Ongoing programmes, for example on seabirds and marine mammals, continue to improve our understanding of the biodiversity in these regions.
+Ongoing programmes, for example on sea birds and marine mammals, continue to improve our understanding of the biodiversity in these regions.

 Much of these data are however scattered across different national research institutes and are not necessarily formally published.
 A summary report and review of our current understanding of the biodiversity for each of the four priority areas will be essential to develop MPAs in these key open sea regions.
 Therefore expertise will be recruited i) to compile and review available data on the ecology for each of the priority areas and ii) to produce a report illustrating the state of ecological knowledge for the respective areas.
-Ultimately these outputs will provide the foundation for assessing the suitability of each of the sites for SPAMI listing.
+U Itimately these outputs will provide the foundation for assessing the suitability of each of the sites for SPAMI listing.